Last Updated on

 It is recommended that kids get at least 60 minutes of activity daily, with at least three days of vigorous-intensity aerobic exercise.
 The US Department of Health & Human Services estimates that only 1 in 3 children are physically active every day.
 CDC Obesity facts show that percentage of children with obesity in the United States has more than tripled since the 1970s.

 Although it is true that technology is to blame for it in a large percentage, it is also true that, nowadays, technology can improve your current situation dramatically.
-One of the best pieces of technology to encourage childrens activity is with an activity or fitness tracker designed for kids.
+One of the best pieces of technology to encourage children’s activity is with a kids fitness tracker.

 Fitness trackers have become a compromise both parents and children can benefit from.
 While they’re techy and fun, they also motivate children to move their bodies daily.